 If you suffer from a physical or mental condition and are unable to work, you may be eligible to claim Social Security disability benefits in North Carolina.
 These benefits provide you with a monthly payment so you may pay expenses while getting treatment for or recovering from your health conditions.

 Unfortunately, approximately two-thirds of Social Security disability claims are rejected initially.
-If this is happens to you, you may be required to file an appeal to have your claim reconsidered.
+If this is happening to you, you may be required to file an appeal to have your claim reconsidered.
 To increase your chances of getting your claim accepted the first time, working with an SSD attorney in Dunn is recommended.

 Social Security Disability Eligibility Requirements